-The growth of soccer in America has opened a new type of sport and it has united the world with the most popular sport globally.
+The growth of soccer in America has opened a new type of sport and has united the world with the most popular sport globally.

 In this article, we dig deeper into questions surrounding soccer, including:

 - Reasons for fewer Americans being interested in soccer

 - The problems associated with American youth soccer

 Why Is Soccer Less Popular in the U.S.?

 European immigrants who settled on this continent over 100 years ago introduced soccer to North America.